maikenberthelsen/Proj1/README.md

 * implementations.py

-	Contains all of our implementations and is divided into three parts, such as
+	Contains all of our implementations and is divided into three parts, each containing:

 		- The six ML methods that are asked for in the project description.